-The installation of protective fencing around the works area will be undertaken to prevent otter from accessing the construction site.
+The installation of protective fencing around the under area will be undertaken to provert the works area will be undertaken to prevent otter from accessing the construction site.
 All excavations will be backfilled on the same day to avoid the risk of otter falling in, or all open excavations over 600mm in depth will be covered at night.
 If this is not possible, a means of escape for small animals will be provided.
 Should an otter be encountered on site during the works, all works will cease.
-Passage for otter under Lyne Road Bridge will be maintained throughout construction.
+Passage for otter under Lyne Road Bridge will be maintained throughout construction will be maintained throughout construction.
 Use of a cofferdam to facilitate construction of the scheme would provide a number of environmental benefits.
 In particular, it would create a dry-working area that would enable the works to be undertaken more quickly (thereby reducing the construction programme) whilst minimising the risk of any contamination of the river.
 The cofferdam would direct all river flow into the open section of the channel adjacent to the right (southern) bank.
 The free flow of water along this section of the channel would be maintained throughout construction.
 The cofferdam would have a minimal effect on river water levels in the open section of the channel.
 Flow is tidally influenced and so the cofferdam would have no effect on tidal levels within the channel; during low tide, when river flow dominates, water depths are typically shallow and the cofferdam is expected to have only very minimal effects on water levels (adding no more than a few centimetres) and flow velocity.
 No construction works would be undertaken to the right (southern) bank or from this bank.
-Use of this bank by otter would therefore be unaffected by the proposed scheme.
+Use are right (southern) bank of norm this bank.
+Ose of this bank by otter would therefore be unaffected by the proposed scheme.
 However, planting of the right bank with native tree species is due to be undertaken shortly (winter 2017) as part of the approved flood defence scheme.
 This will increase the vegetation cover on this bank for commuting otter (these works will be completed at least 3 months prior to construction of the scheme).
 Weekly ECW visits to the site would continue throughout construction to check for signs of the presence of otter.
 Should any evidence of otter be identified, the management controls set out in the EAP would be reviewed to assess whether there is a requirement for additional controls to minimise the risk of disturbance to otter.
 Any revisions to the EAP would require prior approval from NRW.